 The food court was interesting.
 A dark corner of the mall, it almost was if the whole food court was subterranean (but was actually on the second level).
 A Wendy's was getting good business, but the majority of the food court tenants were dark.
 I didn't pay attention, but there was a shell of a Chick-fil-A within those corridors.
 Other food court stands included one "Orange Creations" (guess what that used to be!) and "Anna Ice Cream & Deli".

 What was more impressive, though, was the full-size sails.
 I liked them, they were a nice touch, but pretty depressing at the same time.
 There was also a dollar theater, but it was only four screens and the movies showing at the time were pretty sub-par at best.

-I was later asked by Travis G. why I found the sails depressing.
+I was later asked by STR why I found the sails depressing.
 I think it was because it was too dark to really have them shine and be prominent, especially under the skylights, which were heavily filtered.
 As a result, they were just oversized props in a lonely, dark world.
-Also to Travis G., yes, some escalators were still functional in summer 2007 as you can see in the picture!

 From what I can tell, there was supposed to be "HomeSource by Wilcox Furniture" coming to the former Montgomery Ward, which did open as "HomePlace" until just becoming a traditional Wilcox Furniture.
 A small fitness studio took up part of the other space (on the first floor alone), and at some point as well Planet Fitness opened at the former Mervyn's.
 Stein Mart is closed as of this writing (though it moved out before the company bankruptcy) and Sears is gone as well (parent company troubles, of course).